Quest for Wisdom Foundation (QFWF) stimulates the Intercultural Art of Living in a Globalized World!

 The Three Quests for Wisdom: Quest 1, Quest 2 and Quest 3

-- Quest 1 — the Wisdom Web collects and elaborates wisdom from all over the world as a digital spider web and platform for exchange.
+- Quest 1 — the Wisdom web with wisdom from all corners of the World and a digital platform to exchange ideas.

-Being able to deal with differences in an ethical way is a delicate matter of our time.
+Being able to deal effectively with our differences is a delicate matter in our current times.

 The objective of the foundation calls for an intercultural art of living as an answer to the appeal of ‘the multicultural society’.